linode/apl-core/README.md

 It is imperative to use the aliases to use the same command line commands.
 Not only to align with the team or to avoid manual errors, but also to use the same tooling in the docker image to avoid version skew.
 Please see [bin/aliases](bin/aliases) to understand what the commands in this readme do.

+This stack is published as a private docker image here: `eu.gcr.io/otomi-cloud/otomi-stack`, and the rest of this readme is for developers only.

 This readme has the following index:

 1. [Prerequisites for installation](#1-prerequisites-for-installation)